How To Buy A Foreclosed Home In 6 Steps

 A buyer’s agent will never have direct contact with the bank.
 The process is similar for government-owned listings: Your real estate agent will again present your offer directly to the government agency listing the home.

 You might be tempted to make a low offer on a foreclosed home.
-It’s true that foreclosed properties often sell for less than traditional homes.
-But if you make an offer that’s too far below market value, the sellers (whether they are a federal government body, a bank or a lender) might reject it.
+While foreclosed properties could sell for less than traditional homes, if you make an offer that’s too far below market value, the sellers (whether they are a federal government body, a bank or a lender) might reject it.

 It’s important, then, to work with your real estate agent to make a competitive offer.
 Your agent will advise you on what this figure should be.

-You should also include a contingency for a home inspection in your offer.
+You should also include a contingency for a home inspection in your offer, if you can.
 (Note: You won’t be able to do this if you’re buying a foreclosed home at auction.)
 This contingency says that the home sale can’t be finalized until you’ve scheduled a home inspection of the property.

 Because of that, it’s very important that you inspect the property as part of your offer process.
 And if the home inspection uncovers too many problems or problems that cost too much to fix, you might want to pass on buying the home.